blockspacer/skia-opengl-emscripten/README.md

 > if you want good performance - set RELEASE_BUILD to TRUE in CMakeLists.txt and set -DCMAKE_BUILD_TYPE=Release.
 Or even better - use scripts from tools directory with right arguments.
 > no embedded js engine, prefer C++/wasm
 > May break compatibility to the web (move beyond the web).
 Web pays enormous penalties for compatibility with 30-year-old web pages.
 See https://softwareengineeringdaily.com/wp-content/uploads/2018/06/SED625-Flutter.pdf
+> don`t load files from ptreads: may cause deadlock on wasm!
+See https://github.com/emscripten-core/emscripten/issues/3495

 # Features